Huboo, the ‘full stack’ fulfilment provider, picks up £14M Series A – TechCrunch

 Huboo, the U.K.-headquartered startup that offers an end-to-end fulfilment service for online retailers of all sizes, has raised £14 million in Series A funding.

 The round is led by Stride.VC, with participation from Hearst Ventures.
-Existing investors, including Episode 1, Maersk Growth, Ada Ventures, and True Capital all followed on, bringing Huboo’s funding to £18 million to date.
+Existing investors, including Episode 1, Maersk Growth, Ada Ventures and True Capital all followed on, bringing Huboo’s funding to £18 million to date.

-Launched in November 2017 by Martin Bysh and Paul Dodd after the pair had run a number e-commerce experiments, Huboo aims to solve the fulfilment pain point that most online stores face.
+Launched in November 2017 by Martin Bysh and Paul Dodd after the pair had run a number of e-commerce experiments, Huboo aims to solve the fulfilment pain point that most online stores face.
 Using what it calls a “micro-warehousing” and a vertical software model, the full-stack service promises to store your stock, and then “pick, pack and deliver it” automatically as customer orders are placed.

 The Huboo dashboard provides stock control, order tracking and billing information.
 It is also integrated with third-party sales channels and marketplaces, such as Amazon, eBay and Shopify.
-This enables Huboo to directly receive and process its customers’ orders in real-time.
+This enables Huboo to directly receive and process its customers’ orders in real time.

 The idea is that by “democratising” fulfilment, online shops can focus on the parts of the business where most value is added, such as customer service and choosing which products to develop and/or sell.